Listening ExperimentsCopyright: © ITA

 How does hearing actually work?
 Everyone knows how difficult it can be to communicate with other people in unfavourable situations.
 Especially in noisy environments or if you or the person you are talking to has a hearing disorder.

-For this purpose, at the Institute for Technical Acoustics, Chair for Hearing Technology and Acoustics at RWTH Aachen University, we conduct listening experiments more frequently and look for different test subjects - normal hearing and hearing impaired.
+For this purpose, at the Institute for Hearing Technology and Acoustics at RWTH Aachen University, we conduct listening experiments more frequently and look for different test subjects - normal hearing and hearing impaired.

 A listening experiment serves to better understand human hearing and the influences of different electronic systems on it.
 This could be, for example, the investigation of new principles in the development of hearing aids or the influences of acoustically virtual worlds.

 A hearing experiment can be designed in different ways.
 For example, different hearing impressions can be presented to you and you give us feedback about your perception.
 Or we can give you a task to solve under different hearing influences.

 The duration of a hearing experiment can range from 1 hour to 2 hours.